Open Bible Data Home About News OET Key

 הַכֹּ֤פֶר

-The phrase henna blossoms refers to blossoms from the henna plant which produces clusters of flower blossoms which have a pleasant smell.
-If your readers would not be familiar with this plant, you could use the name of a plant in your area that has a pleasant smell, you could explain in your translation that henna is a plant that produces fragrant blossoms, or you could use a general expression.
-Alternate translation: “fragrant flowers” or “fragrant blossoms from the henna plant”
+The phrase henna blossoms refers to pleasant-smelling blossoms from the henna plant.
+If your readers would not be familiar with this plant, you could use the name of a fragrant plant in your area, you could describe the henna plant, or you could use a more general term.
+Alternate translation: [fragrant flowers] or [fragrant blossoms from the henna plant]

 Note 2 topic: figures-of-speech / metaphor